catdieval/user-workflow-and-user-stories/user-story-1.md

 - [ ] Write an handleClick function, which pushes using router to the "UploadDataPage.js" page.

-- [ ] The ChartItem function returns, within a fragment, a button element and an img element.
+- [ ] The ChartItem function returns, within a fragment, the StyledButton component and an img element.

 - [ ] The img element takes an src attribute set to the "image" prop.

-- [ ] The button takes an onClick attribute which has handleClick as prop.
+- [ ] The StyledButton of type "button" takes an onClick attribute which has handleClick as prop.
 The text of the button is the "name" prop.